What are the main methods of resolving commercial disputes?

 What, if any, are the pre-action conduct requirements in your jurisdiction and what, if any, are the consequences of non-compliance?

-Philippine laws and rules of procedure have condition precedents which are required before the commencement of an action.
+Philippine laws and rules of procedure have condition precedents which are required before the commencement of certain kinds of action.
 Non-compliance with these renders an action dismissible.
 An example of a condition precedent is the prior referral of a dispute to the Barangay Lupon, wherein a counsel of a Barangay (a local government unit) has authority to bring together the parties actually residing in the same city or municipality for amicable settlement of all disputes, subject to certain exceptions.

-A court determines whether it has jurisdiction over a claim based on the allegations in the complaint.
-If the allegations show that the matter falls within the court’s jurisdiction as defined by law, then the court is deemed to have jurisdiction over the claims.
+In other words, if the allegations show that the matter falls within the court’s jurisdiction as defined by law, then the court is deemed to have jurisdiction over the claims.

 Under the amended rules, the court may motu proprio include in the pre-trial order that the case shall be submitted for summary judgment or judgment on the pleadings, without need of position papers or memoranda if it determines, after pre-trial, that there are no more controverted facts, or no more genuine issue as to any material fact, or an absence of any issue, or should the answer fail to tender an issue.
 In such cases, judgment shall be rendered within ninety (90) calendar days from termination of the pre-trial.